• Recipe Index

 Many people name their sourdough starters.
 Some funny names I’ve heard are Jane Dough and Michael Bubbly.
 My kids named ours the monster.

 If you tried this sourdough starter with blueberries or any other recipe on my site, please leave a ⭐ rating and let me know how it goes in the 📝 comments below.
-I would love to hear your sourdough starter’s name!
+If you have any questions, please let me know and I’ll be happy to help.

 How to Make Sourdough Starter with Blueberries